 Transcription is not fun when you have trouble hearing what the audio says.

-If you’re serious about earning a living doing transcription, you need tools that will make your work run smoothly.
-A great pair of transcription headphones is a must.
+If you’re serious about earning a living as a transcriptionist, you need tools that will make your work run smoothly.
+Shopping for the best headphones for transcription is a good place to start.

 If you know what you’re looking for, check out my list.
 If you’re not sure how to pick the best headphones for the job, scroll down to see what features to look out for when choosing your next transcription headphones.